ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 <sup>The opening lines of the first edition of *Pan Tadeusz*.
 Source: Wikimedia Commons.</sup>

 [VOSTOK](https://www.vraeydamedia.ca/shop/x55ht1b0h70i3bwv9qismih2f6b5nk), my genre-bending literary sci-fi, is probably the most Polish book I’ll ever write.
-It made sense then to interweave the text with a *trzynastozgłowiec* poem.
+It made sense then (at least in my head) to interweave the text with a *trzynastozgłowiec* poem.
 One that is a queer retelling of Bradbury’s “The Long Rain” because who’s going to stop me.